 This is because buying and holding a stock and bond portfolio is so widely promoted that it is accepted and used without question by investors, much like margarine being accepted as a healthy alternative to butter in the 1960’s.

-The growing popularity and spread of more proactive investing and alternative income investments, along with historic low interest rates, is, however, chipping away at the assumption that traditional asset allocation and long term investing is the best way for everyone to invest for retirement, or in retirement.
+The growing popularity and spread of more proactive investing and alternative income investments, along with still lower than normal interest rates, is, however, chipping away at the assumption that traditional asset allocation and long term investing is the best way for everyone to invest for retirement, or in retirement.

 The reality is that there are many alternative retirement investment strategies that have benefits that buy and hold investment strategies simply don’t provide.

 The rest of this post will address potential alternative retirement investment strategies for those nearing retirement or in retirement.

 As usual, all investment strategies you’ll read about here are what I call “slightly alternative investment strategies.”
 IOW, there’s nothing too outrageous here at Retire Certain, like tulips in Holland.
 Instead I write about what I call “slightly” alternative retirement investment strategies, or strategies with tweaks to long term traditional investing in stocks and bonds.

 Keep reading if this slightly alternative investment approach appeals to you as we look at some alternatives to buy and hold investing.

 Note: If you’re uncertain what I mean by long term traditional investing in stocks and bonds, read my post How to Understand Your Investments.